 The scope is further detailed in the description of the product and process.
-However, a more detailed description of every step or function can be recorded later in the risk analysis.
+However, a detailed description of every step or function can be recorded later in the risk analysis.

 The selection of the risk management team is essential.
 This team should look at the process and product from all angles.
 The team should consist of a QA engineer with risk management experience who can lead the process and guide and train the members where needed.
-Further subject matter experts (SME’s) should be part of the process.
-These can be people from operations, logistics, quality control or the laboratory, engineers.
+Further subject matter experts (SMEs) should be part of the process.
+These can be people from operations, logistics, quality control or the laboratory, and engineers.
 It is essential to have people from all layers of the organisation, not just the managers.
 Also, external team members can be needed, such as medical specialists, users, suppliers, contractors etc.

-If there are requirements for reviewing the risk management activities, then these requirements should be recorded upfront.
+If there are requirements for reviewing the risk management activities, these requirements should be recorded upfront.
 A requirement could be that the risk analysis is done before or after a specific design and development stage or a particular stage of process validation.

 Describe in the plan which risk activities you will take.
 What type of risk analysis, how will you collect the risk, who will be involved and when.
 What is the risk management process that you will follow?